turtlerocket/BLETest1/Readme.md

 3. **SANDBOX**:
    - Allows testing of subscriptions within the App Store sandbox environment using test Apple IDs.
 This includes short subscription period.
 Trial period for mobile app expires in 5 minutes (Release production expires in 7 days).
 Subscription expires 15 minutes in Keychain (we reduce server checks for expired subscription by going to Keychain first; note that production release is 30 days for subscription)
    - Requires a functioning bluetooth enabled bike (currently tested on an Echelon 4s bike)
    - To test Trial expiration (5 minutes for SANDBOX), create a new test users.
-Once expired, the user must subscribe to a subscription.
+Once expired, the user must subscribe to have a fully functional app.
 Otherwise, the user has no access.
 4. **Simple Spin**
     - Product release of software which requires a functioning bluetooth enabled bike (currently tested on an Echelon 4s bike)
     - This is the Release version of the mobile app build with Trial period set to 7 days and Subscription expires in 30 days both in Keychain and Storekit.